St. Stephen's Church, Copenhagen

 St. Stephen's Church (Danish: Sankt Stefans Kirke) is a Church of Denmark parish church located at Nørrebrogade 199 in the Nørrebro district of Copenhagen, Denmark.
 Built in 1874 to designs by Ludvig Knudsen, it is the second oldest church in the district.
-The composers Knud Jeppesen and Jens Bjerre Jacobsen have both served as organists at the church.
+The composers Knud Jeppesen and Jens Bjerre Jacobsen have both served as organists.

 History

 The first church in Nørrebro, St. John's, was completed at Blegdamsvej in 1861.
 The new St. John's Parish, which was disjoined from Trinitatis and Our Lady's Parishes, covered an extensive area which included all of Nørrebro and Østerbro and reached all the way to Hellerup and Brønshøj.
 The church's first pastor, Rudolph Frimodt, launched a campaign for more churches in the new districts of Copenhagen.